 Clinical Laboratory Improvement Amendments Considerations

-See LRI
+See LRI section 7.1

 CLSI Definitions – Quantitative, Semi-quantitative, Qualitative Results

-See LRI
+See LRI section 7.2

 How to Further constrain this Constrainable profile

-The purpose of this section it to provide guidance to public health agency in developing a conformant implementation profile that meets the needs for their jurisdiction.
-It is important to realize the Sender may message ELR messages to multiple jurisdictions , therefore, in order to maintain this interoperability, further constraints imposed upon this profile by one jurisdiction must preserve the underlying base profile conformance requirements.
-If the underlying conformance is not taken into consideration then the same message may cause an error if sent to a neighboring jurisdictions.
-Please refer to the Hl7 V2.8 CH 2.B ballot document for a full discussion of conformance, constrainable profiles, and implementable profiles.
+The purpose of this section is to provide guidance to a public health agency for developing a conformant implementation profile that meets the needs of their jurisdiction.
+It is important to realize that the Sender may message ELR messages to multiple jurisdictions , therefore, in order to maintain this interoperability, further constraints imposed upon this profile by one jurisdiction must preserve the underlying base profile conformance requirements.
+If the underlying conformance is not taken into consideration then the same message may cause an error if it is sent to a neighboring jurisdiction.
+Please refer to the HL7 V2.8 CH 2.B ballot document for a full discussion of conformance, constrainable profiles, and implementable profiles.

 Ground rules for creating a fully implementable profile and maintaining interoperability across jurisdictions: